M&D's: Other attractions

-Incidents and accidents
+Incidents

 In June 2009, six people were stranded on the park's Tornado roller coaster when high winds caused the safety systems to activate.

 On 4 July 2011, nine people, ranging in age from 9 to 49, had to be rescued from the Tsunami roller coaster.
 Due to a mechanical failure on the ride, the group was stranded 60 ft (18.2m) above the ground for a total of eight long hours.

 In 2013 there was an incident on the White Water Log Flume where a teenage girl's leg was trapped between a barrier and a splash back on the ride's structure, causing a serious injury.

 In August 2015, three people were injured when the White Water Log Flume slipped on its track, and later the same month a 58-year-old woman and three teenagers were forced to walk down from the top of the ride after it got stuck at the highest point.

 In March 2016, eight people had to be rescued from the Tornado roller coaster after it became stuck 20 ft (6.09m) above the ground.

 On 26 June 2016, the roller coaster Tsunami derailed, injuring eight children and two adults, which make a total of ten people.
 On the way down it hit the main structure and came to rest on the walkway.